turingschool/backend-curriculum-site/module4/lessons/project_polish_slides.md

 - Go through your partners deployed project and complete the audit worksheet.
 - The more info you give, the more helpful!
 Ideas for solutions, give them please!
 - Please give feedback with love.

+---

+## Small Group Share Out

+- The feedback I got
+- The area I focused on
+- The steps I took, the outcome (show your group!)
+- The steps I plan to take in the future (and where they are documented)